logaretm/vee-validate/README.md

 You are welcome to contribute to this repo with anything you think is useful. fixes are more than welcome.
 However if you are adding a new validation rule, it should have multiple uses or as generic as possible.

+You can find more information in the [contribution guide](contributing.md).

 ### license MIT